Arkansas Razorbacks football: Donald W. Reynolds Razorback Stadium

 Donald W. Reynolds Razorback Stadium (formerly Razorback Stadium) is the on-campus and primary home stadium for the Razorbacks located in Fayetteville, Arkansas.
 The Razorbacks began playing football at Razorback Stadium in 1938, where they beat Oklahoma A&M 27–7.
 The stadium was dedicated to Donald W. Reynolds for the $20 million donation from the Donald W. Reynolds Foundation to help finance the major expansion in 2001, which raised the seating capacity from 51,000 to 76,000.
+The current seating capacity is 76,212 after the north end of the stadium was mostly enclosed before the 2018 season.
 The playing field was dedicated to former head coach and athletic director Frank Broyles in 2007 and is now called the Frank Broyles Field at Donald W. Reynolds Razorback Stadium.
+Beginning July 1, 2027 the stadium will be called the CommunityAmerica Razorback Stadium.

 War Memorial Stadium

-War Memorial Stadium is the secondary home stadium for the Razorbacks.
+War Memorial Stadium (WMS) is the secondary home stadium for the Razorbacks.
 War Memorial Stadium is located in Little Rock, Arkansas, with a seating capacity of 53,727.
-War Memorial Stadium used to host either two or three Razorback football games per season.
-Beginning in 2014, Arkansas will only play one home game per season in Little Rock.
+War Memorial Stadium used to host either two or three Razorback football games per season, sometimes as many as four, since WMS had more seats than Razorback Stadium prior to the expansion of Razorback Stadium in 2002.
+Beginning in 2014, Arkansas played only play one home game per season in Little Rock, and none of those were SEC games.
+The Razorbacks completed their latest contract with WMS in 2024, and the school has no plans to play any home games at that location in the near future.